- BA, College of William and Mary

 - Environmental History

 - Social Movements

 Rethinking the American Environmental Movement Post-1945.
 American Social and Political Movements of the 20th Century Series.
 Series Editor, Heather Ann Thompson.
-Routledge/Taylor & Francis, 2019.
+Routledge Press, 2019.

 Baptized in PCBs: Race, Pollution, and Justice in an All-American Town, University of North Carolina Press, 2014.
 Winner of the 2015 Francis B. Simkins Prize from the Southern Historical Association, the 2014 Arthur J. Viseltear Award for Outstanding Contribution to the History of Public Health from the Medical Care Section of the American Public Health Association, and the 2015 Reed Environmental Writing Award from the Southern Environmental Law Center.